rchiba/rchiba.github.com/_posts/2018-09-20-my-farewell-to-tint.markdown

 ![Team TINT](/images/2018-09-20/team5.jpg)

 **The TINT Team** - I've been lucky enough to work with more than 60 teammates while at this company.
 Each brought their unique skills to the table to help us advance the company to this exit.
 I'm going to miss being surrounded and inspired by such a talented team.
 I've absorbed so much in the experience of working together, and I have also set wildly higher bars for performance in every degree, whether that's programming, design, sales, or support.
 Can they code as well as Dan?
+Ship as well as Brett?
 Sell as well as Kelly?
 Or organize as well as Jess?
 These are questions I'll be asking myself in my future roles.
 The journey has been tumultuous, but I hope that y'all were able to grow from the experience too.
 For the continuing team, the gratitude extends into the future.
 The brand that we've worked so hard to create now rests with you.

 ![Blue Apron](/images/2018-09-20/blue_apron.jpg)